MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 - **Chunk size optimization**: Determine what is the ideal size of the chunk, and how to designate a chunk.
 By section?
 By paragraph?
 By sentence?
 - **Overlapping and sliding window chunks**: Determine how to divide the content into discrete chunks.
 Or will the chunks overlap?
 Or both (a sliding window)?
-- **Small2Big**: When chunking at a granular level like a single sentence, will the content be organized in such a way that it's easy to find the neighboring sentences or containing paragraph?
+- **Small2Big**: When chunking is done at a granular level like a single sentence, is the content organized so that it's easy to find the neighboring sentences or containing paragraph?
 Retrieving this additional information and supplying it to the LLM might provide it with more context when answering the user's query.
 For more information, see the next section.

 ### Chunking organization